Chief Justice of Munster: Civil War and Restoration

-During the disturbances of the English Civil War the office of Chief Justice seems to have lapsed, although Henry Gosnold, who had been appointed to the office in 1624, reached a great age and may still have been alive in 1658.
+During the disturbances of the English Civil War the office of Chief Justice lapsed, although Henry Gosnold, who had been appointed to the office in 1624, reached a great age and may still have been alive in 1658.

 It was briefly revived for the regicide John Cook, who in 1655 abolished the provincial court and replaced it with a number of county courts.
 William Halsey served under the Cromwellian regime in a number of capacities, including Mayor of Waterford and second justice of Munster.
 In the 1650s the Court seems to have been based in Mallow.
-Henry Bathurst's tenure as Attorney-General seems to cover the years 1653-5.
+Henry Bathurst's tenure as Attorney-General seems to cover the years 1653–55.

 The office was revived at the Restoration: surprisingly, the new chief justice was William Halsey, despite his record of loyal service to Oliver Cromwell.
 This was said to be a tribute to the high regard in which he was held, although his enemies were quick to accuse him of disloyalty to the Crown.
 He was to be the last holder of the office, which was abolished in 1672.